gke-ai-mi/llama2-inference/README.md

 gcloud builds submit .
 ```
 ### Deploy kubernetes resources into GKE cluster
+Update the following line in llama2-gke-deploy.yaml file, with your model repository URI in cloud storage:

+args: ["tritonserver", "--model-store=gs://triton-inference-llm-repos/model_repository"
 Execute the command to deploy inference deployment in GKE, update the HF_TOKEN values

 ```